leannel89/Project_1/README.md

 Welcome to Wellnest .
 A website developed as a source of information for companies and professionals seeking assistance in avoiding workplace burnout.
 Wellnest arranges corporate wellness events and also provide knowledge to empower employees and companies to implement workplace mindfulness.
-The client has previously gained business through  social media alone and now wants a professional space to point their positional customers to in order to drive leads.
+The client has previously gained business through  social media alone and now wants a professional space to point their potential customers to, in order to drive leads.

 ![](images/responsive.png)